yuanfux/ability-chart/README.md

 An easy to use and fully customizable ability chart web component based on Polymer 2.0.

 ## Usage
 Add onto html just as normal tag elements.
-Use attribute `prop` to set up all the styles you want.
+Pass a json object into the attribute `prop` to set up all the styles you want.

 ```html
 <ability-chart prop='{